 Judicial review: the substantive hearing stage and remedies.

-By Simons Parsons, HILS member.
+By Simon Parsons, HILS member.

 In the second half of the last century judicial deference to the government reduced and there was a great increase of judicial review of governmental power.
 This involved the development of the common law doctrine of ultra vires (beyond the powers) which supported the fundamental principles of the British Constitution namely the legislative sovereignty of Parliament and the rule of law.
 The executive should not exceed or abuse the governmental power given to it by the Parliament.
 This was a response to judicial concerns that political parties who had large majorities in the House of Commons were able to give ever greater powers of government to the executive i.e. the government.
-Note the concern today in Parliament of proposals to give ministers ‘Henry VII’ powers in respect of Brexit i.e. the power to issue secondary legislation and the power to amend primary legislation with limited Parliamentary scrutiny.
+Note the concern today in Parliament of proposals to give ministers ‘Henry VIII’ powers in respect of Brexit i.e. the power to issue secondary legislation and the power to amend primary legislation with limited Parliamentary scrutiny.

 This article examines the possible grounds to challenge the public law decisions taken by public bodies.
 Decisions of public bodies are liable to challenge by way of judicial review and may be quashed as ultra vires (beyond the powers) by reference to the ordinary principles of English public law.
 The jurisdiction of the court is supervisory and not appellate thus judicial review looks at legality, not merits (the quality of the decision) it cannot (supposedly) provide the applicant with a substitute decision as the decision is for government.